mathesh-me/aws-ha-deployment-jenkins-terraform/README.md

 The project is divided into two parts:

-- **Part 1:** Deploying the AWS infrastructure using Terraform.
+- **Part 1:** Committing Terraform configuration code in GitHub.
-- **Part 2:** Deploying the application to the AWS infrastructure using Jenkins.
+- **Part 2:** Deploying the application to the AWS infrastructure using Jenkins through the code in GitHub.

 ## Architecture Diagram 📌